2AY

-2AY is an Australian classic hits and talk radio formatted AM radio station, broadcasting to Albury, New South Wales and the surrounding areas of Southwest New South Wales and North East Victoria.
-It is owned and operated by ACE Radio.
+2AY is an Australian classic hits and talk radio formatted AM radio station, broadcasting to Albury, New South Wales and the surrounding areas of South West New South Wales and North East Victoria.
+It is owned and operated by Ace Radio.

 History

-2AY Albury was started by AWA Limited, and opened on 17 December 1930.
+2AY Albury was founded by AWA and opened on 17 December 1930.
+In 1987, AWA put the station up for sale.

 In 2005, 2AY and sister station 104.9 Star FM were purchased by DMG Radio Australia.
 Later in 2005, Macquarie Regional RadioWorks, through its purchase of most DMG Radio Australia's regional assets, owned 2AY, Star FM, and former cross-town rival 105.7 The River.
 Due to cross media ownership laws limiting the number of radio stations owned by one company in a market to two, Macquarie was required to sell one station.
-2AY was sold in September to Ace Radio.
+2AY was sold in September 2005 to Ace Radio.